ericchiang/blog/content/post/tpm-keys.md

 Proving a key is on the same TPM as the EK is complicated because EK can’t simply sign an attestation.
 Instead, we use a challenge and response protocol called Credential Activation where a certificate authority encrypts a secret then asks the EK to decrypt it.

-First, we have to create our Attestestation Identity Key (AIK).
+First, we have to create our Attestation Identity Key (AIK).
 This will be a child of the SRK, but we’ll also need the EK for the challenge.

 ```
 f, err := os.OpenFile("/dev/tpmrm0", os.O_RDWR, 0)